 I’m a big believer in learning from both mistakes and our history.
 Having said that, there is no greater historical representation of defeat than the collapse of Nazi Germany during the Second World War.
 Even less talked about is Operation Clausewitz, depicted in the film Downfall, which centred on Hitler’s final 10 days, cut-off from the world and awaiting imminent defeat.

 Operation Clausewitz was the German solution to the military situation in Europe in 1945, weeks before the collapse of the German armed forces and largely during the Battle of Berlin, the final major conflict of the war.

 Let’s take a closer look at this operation.
-The military high command of Germany armed forces, the SS and Nazi party leaders all knew the war was hopelessly lost.
+The military high command of German armed forces, the SS and Nazi party leaders, all knew the war was hopelessly lost.
 So why did Germany fight on?
 Why make one last horrific last stand in the name of vengeance and pure hatred of their enemies?
 For just that reason, I suspect.

 Have you ever been headstrong, single-minded, and convinced you were right in some argument you’ve had in the past?
 In doing so, have you ever persisted in your righteousness, that you ignored the implications of being wrong, or misinformed, or even lost respect because you were blinded by your own lack of insight into a situation?
 For most of us, the answer is yes.
 For the German war machine, and the Nazi leadership in 1945, the answer was also yes.
 But with an exponentially worse outcome for the country, its citizens, and the population of Europe.